-Born in 1964, initially pursued a career in the international luxury hotel industry.
-He held numerous management and senior management positions in the Middle East, Southeast Asia and East Africa, where he was responsible for several multi-unit hotel management resorts.
+Born in 1964, he initially pursued a career in the international luxury hotel industry.
+Christian held numerous management and senior management positions in the Middle East, Southeast Asia and East Africa, where he was responsible for several multi-unit hotel management resorts.
 After his Stanford MBA and advanced management training in Senior Leadership and Organisational Behaviour at INSEAD, he furthered his studies in Cultural and Social Anthropology at Columbia University.

-Christian’s most recent book, The New Zeitgeist for the 21st Century, published in 2016, focuses on a radical new leadership approach that fosters a more sustainable, balanced mind-set for employees and teams.
-It is based on his experience as a Buddhist novice of the transformation in culture and leadership that is necessary when obvious and simple entrepreneurial rituals are ignored in favour of bureaucracy and rationality.
+Christian’s latest book “The New Zeitgeist for the 21st Century”, published in 2016, focuses on inclusive leadership – a brand new leadership approach that fosters a more sustainable and balanced mind-set for employees and teams.
+It is based on his experience as a Buddhist novice.
+Inclusive leadership means transformation in leadership and corporate culture that is necessary when obvious and simple entrepreneurial solutions are ignored in favour of bureaucracy and rationality.